sunil22516/flytbase_NestGen26/README.md

 ## Content provenance

 Every stat, company and claim traces to `NestGen26_Context.md`.
-Nothing was invented.
+Nothing was invented. but generated tho

 The four "idea" concepts from the brief (ocean drones, Bedrock Robotics retrofits, Wandercraft exoskeletons, autonomous greenhouses) were **cut** — they aren't in the context